-Some minimal pre course work and between workshop activities are required to complete the programme which should amount to around 2 hours in total.
-It is expected that participants line managers will provide feedback and support.
-In addition, participants will be asked to complete a short assignment at the end of the workshops which pulls together the learning.
+Some minimal pre-course work and homework are required, about two hours in total.
+As a part of this programme, we expecte participants’ line managers to provide feedback and support.
+In addition, participants will be asked to complete a short assignment at the end of the sessions which pulls together the learning.

 Successful completion of all aspects of the programme will be certificated and is CPD accredited.

-DAY 1: 5 October 2022: 10:00-16:00 (1-hour lunch break included)
+5 October 2022: 10:00-16:00 (1-hour lunch break included)